FortiGate

 Do the test against multiple regions.

 Step 6: forticldd daemon handles the service.
-Collect logs for the daemon.
+Collect debugs for the daemon to identify any possible error.

 diagnose debug application forticldd -1